RahulAloth/ADRC/README.md

 The ADRC project enables **remote control and supervision** of autonomous‑driving functions during high‑level AD testing.
 In current OEM testing setups, a safety operator must sit inside the vehicle to:

-- Manually enable or disable AD functions
+- Manually enable or disable AD functions.
-- Monitor the surroundings
+- Monitor the surroundings.
-- Ensure AD activation only within validated test routes
+- Ensure AD activation only within validated test routes.
-- Verify compliance with the Operational Design Domain (ODD)
+- Verify compliance with the Operational Design Domain(ODD)

 This approach is safe but **not scalable** and **not cost‑efficient**.